ArianitLikaj7/AlgoritmetESortimit/README.md

 # AlgoritmetESortimit
-In the file InsertionSortVsMergsot
-Here I implemented the insertionSort and MergeSort algorithms and compared their performance
+In the file InsertionSortVsMergsot: I implemented the insertionSort and MergeSort algorithms and compared their performance